By Donna Kane, MA, CT

 As a community we come together in good times and bad times.
 We need to remain healthy and engaged to support one another.
 If you find yourself unable to reconcile a loss and are overwhelmed with guilt, anger or sadness JCS can help.
 Call us at 410-466-9200 or visit JCSbalt.org/grief.

-Donna Kane, MA, CT is a Grief Specialist at Jewish Community Services
+Donna Kane, MA, CT is a Grief Clinician at Jewish Community Services